Installation Guide - Spark

 Assumptions

 • You have a working installation of SymetryML with Jetty.
-For information about performing this task, refer to the .
+For information about performing this task, refer to the Installation Guide.

 • Make sure that all the required libraries are in your /opt/symetry/nativelib folder and that your LD_LIBRARY_PATH is set correctly.
-Additionally, if you need graphics processor unit (GPU) support, refer to the and to in this guide.
+Additionally, if you need graphics processor unit (GPU) support, refer to the Installation Guide - GPU and to GPU Information in this guide.

 • Working installation of Spark on the same machine where the Jetty Web server is installed.
 SymetryML is certified to work with Spark 2.4.5 hadoop 2.7, Spark 2.4.6 hadoop 2.7, Spark 3.0.1 hadoop 2.7 and Spark 3.0.2 hadoop 3.2.